 The USA: ● The US Constitution and federalism, US congress, US presidency, US Supreme Court, democracy and participation, civil rights.

-In addition, to support students’ acquisition and consolidation of key knowledge, knowledge organisers for each topic can be viewed below:
+In addition, to support students’ acquisition and consolidation of key knowledge, knowledge organisers for each topic can be viewed at the bottom of this page.

 The Politics course is a linear programme of study, with external exams in each of the three components taking place at the end of Year 13.
 Throughout the A Level, students will be assessed through a series of formal PPEs (Pre-Public Examinations) mock exams, with results being reported at regular intervals.